kettanaito/events-pool/CONTRIBUTING.md

 4. Once your feature request is approved, you can start the development.
 Follow the [Git workflow](#git-workflow) to ensure repository is maintained properly.

 ## Other ways of contribution
-Feel free to write to the repository's administrators on the matte of other ways of contribution.
+Feel free to write to the repository's administrators on the matter of other ways of contribution.
 We will try to answer you as soon as we can to discuss our cooperation.